PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.DependencyPropertiesObjects.md

     	public object GetValue (DependencyProperty dp);

-    	public void SetCurrentValue (DependencyProperty dp, object value);

-            - Sets the effective value of a dependency property without changing its value source.

     	public object ReadLocalValue (DependencyProperty dp);

             - gets the local, if not effective, value of a dependency property